terraform-ibm-modules/terraform-ibm-powervs-workspace/README.md

 - Creates an IBM® Power Virtual Server (PowerVS) workspace.
 - Creates an SSH key.
+- Imports list of stock catalog images.
 - Optionally create one or two or three private subnets.
 - Optionally create one public subnet.
-- Optionally create one or two [IBM Cloud connections](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-cloud-connections) and attaches the private subnets to the IBM Cloud connections in non-PER DC.
-- Optionally attach the IBM Cloud connections to a transit gateway in non-PER DC.
-- Optionally attach the PowerVS workspace to transit gateway in PER DC.
+- Optionally attach the PowerVS workspace to transit gateway.
-- Optionally import list of stock catalog images.

 <!-- BEGIN OVERVIEW HOOK -->
 ## Overview